DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_DynamicRowLevelSecurity.md

 ### Start the flow designer

-To create an automated flow click on `Flows` in the [Power Apps Maker](https://make.powerapps.com/) and then create a new named flow with the trigger `When a row is added, modified or deleted, Microsoft Dataverse`:
+To create an automated flow click on `Flows` in the [Power Apps Maker](https://make.powerapps.com/) and then create a new named automated flow with the trigger `When a row is added, modified or deleted` from Microsoft Dataverse:
 <br><img src="./images/flow_new_automated_create.png" /><br>

 The following general rules apply: